- Engineering & Technology

 High school students intending to apply to this major should have completed at least four years of mathematics (through advanced algebra and trigonometry) and three years of science in high school.
 AP Calculus courses, and some familiarity with programming, are recommended but not necessary.

+This is a screening major.
 Community college students interested in transferring into this major should have taken as many of the following courses as possible prior to transfer:

 - As many of the General Education requirements as possible.